Jiawei98/Jiawei98.github.io/_pages/about.md

 [CV Link](/files/CV_Jiawei_Huang_UC.pdf)

-My name is Jiawei Huang (黄嘉炜).
-I was born in Xi’an, the historic capital of China and the eastern terminus of the Silk Road, where in history East and West came together through trade and culture.
-The city’s rich heritage has inspired me to value connection, exchange, and discovery—principles that guide my work and life today.

-I am currently a fifth-year Ph.D. candidate in Business Analytics in the Department of Operations, Business Analytics, and Information Systems at Carl H. Lindner College of Business, University of Cincinnati.
-Prior to UC, I earned my Master of Science in Data Science and Statistics from the Department of Statistics, University of Wisconsin-Madison in 2020, and my Bachelor of Science in Statistics from the Department of Statistics, Renmin University of China in 2019.
+My name is Jiawei Huang (黄嘉炜), and I am a fifth-year Ph.D. candidate in Business Analytics in the Department of Operations, Business Analytics, and Information Systems at the Carl H. Lindner College of Business, University of Cincinnati.
+Prior to UC, I earned an M.S. in Data Science and Statistics from the University of Wisconsin–Madison (2020) and a B.S. in Statistics from Renmin University of China (2019).

-I am actively seeking for an academic job starting 2026.
+My research centers on the application of statistical methods, machine learning, and artificial intelligence to business problems.
+Currently in ABD status, I am actively seeking academic positions beginning in 2026.

 ## Research